ztyyLV/web-twain-docs/indepth/development/Pro-service.md

 ## Customization Service

 Dynamsoft provides many public samples and code snippets free of cost to all customers.
 The code in these materials can be customized at will.
 However, the [resources files]({{site.about}}faqs.html#what-are-the-resources-files) are provided "as is" and should not be changed unless otherwise mentioned in this documentation.
 If you want to make unmentioned changes to any of these files in the documentation, you must first consult [Dynamsoft Support]({{site.about}}getsupport.html) to know whether or not it can be done and whether or not it might involve the Dynamsoft Team.
-If it involves considerable extra efforts from Dynamsoft, the paid Customization Service (CS) may apply.
+If it involves considerable extra efforts from Dynamsoft, the "Customization Service" (CS) may apply.

 The difference between VDS and CS is that the latter involves changes to the `DWT` SDK itself and is considered much more complicated.
 Other than that, the steps are the same as VDS.